ukhsa-collaboration/standards-api/docs/spectral-rules/index.md

 ## Pygeoapi severity overrides

-Some definitions (for example, based on pygeoapi) cannot yet meet every **MUST** requirement in the ruleset.
+Some definitions (for example, produced by pygeoapi) cannot yet meet every **MUST** requirement in the ruleset.
 When an OpenAPI document is marked with `info.x-api-type: pygeoapi`, the ruleset automatically downgrades the following error-level rules to `warn`:

 - `must-define-a-format-for-integer-types`
 - `must-define-a-format-for-number-types`